Curriculum

 • Customize your clinical experience with in-house clinical rotations; local, regional, or international externships; or a combination of both.

-• Gain exposure to diverse animals and professions through local partnerships with the CDC, Cheyenne Mountain Zoo, USDA, Colorado Parks and Wildlife, National Wildlife Research Center, Dumb Friends League, dairies and feedlots, wildlife animal rescues and sanctuaries, and small animal shelters.
+• Gain exposure to diverse animals and professions through local partnerships with the CDC, Cheyenne Mountain Zoo, USDA, Colorado Parks and Wildlife, National Wildlife Research Center, Humane Colorado, dairies and feedlots, wildlife animal rescues and sanctuaries, and small animal shelters.
 Students participating in the collaborative program with the University of Alaska Fairbanks have the unique opportunity to work with arctic wildlife and sea animals.

 • In your third year, choose from a menu of over 40 week-long selective courses to customize 11 weeks of your education with experiences that interest you